 Today, we want to bring you a story from out of state because we know it is something that could happen here.
 A woman has filed a lawsuit against the Vanderbilt University Medical Center for $20.5 million, claiming that a surgeon operated on the wrong kidney.

-At the Weitz Firm, we know that these kinds of mistakes are shocking.
+At The Weitz Firm, LLC, we know that these kinds of mistakes are shocking.
 They are everyone’s worst nightmare.
 Unfortunately, they occur at much higher rates than many people think.
 If you need a surgical malpractice attorney Philadelphia, call us today so we can work on securing the compensation you deserve.

 In this case, the patient, Carla Miller, was supposed to get a stent placed into her left kidney.
 Instead, the surgeon placed one in her right kidney.
 Miller had to have surgery to fix the mistake, but the damage has been done.
 The lawsuit claims that the woman’s urinary system was damaged and that she will need to be on dialysis for the rest of her life.